Koro Island

-The island has been accurately and exotically described by no one better than Captain Bligh of His Majesty’s ship “Providence”.
-During his historical journey from Tahiti to Batavia in 1789, he wrote, “the island of Koro is of good height, it is easternmost of the islands I discovered and passed and recorded in my log book on May 6, 1789, on the Bounty’s Launch.
-Nothing can exceed its beauty".

-The island has an airport, situated on its eastern coast.
+The island has an airport, Koro Airport, situated on its eastern coast.
 On its northwestern tip is situated the Dere Bay Resort and the Koro Beach Resort.
-A residential subdivision, Koro Seaview Estates was established around Dere Bay Resort in 1989 and about 60 homes have been established in the development as of 2009, including a re-constructed 300-year-old home imported from Java, Indonesia.
+A residential subdivision, Koro Seaview Estates was established around Dere Bay Resort in 1989 and about 60 homes have been established in the development as of 2009, including a reconstructed 300-year-old home imported from Java, Indonesia.
 Planting kava and selling copra are the major economic activities for villagers on Koro.
 Among Fijians, Koro is known as the most fertile island in Fiji, boasting large plantations and thriving tropical forests.
-Koro has an exception bird life and has been featured in numerous books..
+Koro has an exceptional bird life and has been featured in numerous books.
 The village of Nacamaki on the northern side of the island does a traditional turtle calling ceremony during which villagers chant songs and turtles rise to the surface.
-The island has several small medical stations and schools up to High school.
-A Police Post, Western Union and a Post Office are also on the island.
+The island has several small medical stations and schools up to a high school.
+A police post, Western Union and a post office are also on the island.

+History

+Prior to the arrival of Europeans, settlements were located away from the coast.

+Captain William Bligh of HMS Bounty passed between the islands of Koro and Makogai in early May 1789, becoming the first European to discover them.

-The US 2d Marines (regiment) of the 2d Marine Division and part of the 1st Marine Division undertook landing rehearsals (Operation DOVETAIL) on Koro in July 1942 before deploying to Guadalcanal.
-The short-lived 2002 U.S. reality show Under One Roof was filmed on Koro Island.
+The American 2nd Marine Regiment of the 2nd Marine Division and part of the 1st Marine Division undertook landing rehearsals (Operation Dovetail) on Koro in July 1942 before deploying to Guadalcanal.

+The short-lived 2002 American reality show Under One Roof was filmed on Koro Island.
 Koro Island was featured on Home and Garden TV's International House Hunters in 2009.
 The episode was filmed in May 2009.

+Koro Island was severely impacted by Cyclone Winston in 2016.

 Transport

-Ferry service by Patterson Brothers Shipping Company LTD connects Koro to Viti Levu.
+Ferry service by Patterson Brothers Shipping Company connects Koro to Viti Levu.
+The island has an airport, Koro Airport, situated on its eastern coast.